Department of Mathematics and Statistics

 - Applied mathematics and complex systems

-- Neville Fowkes: Modelling industrial and scientific problems.
-Please see details of available projects here
+- Neville Fowkes: Modelling industrial and scientific problems

 - Des Hill: Fluid mechanics, Differential equations, Dynamical systems

 - David Pfefferlé: Mathematical physics: applications of differential geometry, Lagrangian/Hamiltonian dynamics, reduction by symmetry (Lie-Poincaré); Numerical methods: symplectic and structure-preserving integrators, finite-element, particle-in-cell, Monte-Carlo; Plasmas: Magneto-hydrodynamics, kinetic theories and collisional fluid closure

 - Leonardo Portes: Unveiling the hidden stories within data: nonlinear time series analysis, complex systems, big data visualisation.